[1] 10

 - Go to your email account and look for the verification email.Click on the verification link in the email.

-You should see your account name under Your Workspace.
+You should see your account name under Your Workspace on the left.
 This means you are in your personal workspace.

 You will not see the course workspace yet as you have to become a member.

-This courses uses a Posit Cloud workspace called Vlora Mini Course 25.
+This courses uses a Posit Cloud workspace called Intro to DS and AI: 2026.

-Click on the following link to join the course workspace.
+Click on the link provided by the instructor to join the course workspace.

-You may have to log into Posit Cloud again.
+- You may have to log into Posit Cloud.

 - This is a project you can use throughout the course to take notes, access some of the data, and write code.

-Now your screen should look like Figure 1.17.
+Once the deployment has finished your screen should look like Figure 1.22.

 You are now in the RStudio Integrated Development Environment (IDE) as if you had installed the software on your computer.

-The RStudio has many features to support literate programming and software development of which we will use just a few.
+The RStudio IDE is used by many data scientists as it has lots of features to support literate programming, interactive data science, and software development of which we will use just a few.

-- This is the main menu where you can perform almost any action.
+- The main menu at the top is where you can perform almost any action.

 - We will not need to use most of these commands as we will be using the shortcut menus.